SECOND SEMESTER BEGINS JAN. 25-28, 2022.

-READ BELOW for more information
+READ BELOW for more information on our newest updates!

-Going forward in diligence and as a matter of health and safety, ALL children in our Parent-Child Classes will be required to provide a copy of their updated immunization records as proof that they have been vaccinated on the recommended schedule (per the American Academy of Pediatrics).
+ALL children in our Parent-Child Classes will be required to provide a copy of their updated immunization records as proof that they have been vaccinated on the recommended schedule (per the American Academy of Pediatrics).
 Exceptions may be granted for those with very rare medical conditions where immunizations are not an option--please contact us prior to registration for waiver consideration.
 LCPC Parent Ed Program reserves the right to modify its policy regarding proof of vaccinations for all participants.

 Proof of immunization is due at time of registration.
 Participants will not be allowed in class if they have not provided this information.
 Thank you for your cooperation.

-Day classes meet for two 15-week semesters: September 16 to January 21 and January 27 to May 20.
+Day classes meet for two 15-week semesters: September 14 to January 20 and January 25 to May 19.
 In order to reserve your space for second semester, participants register for the whole year.
 However, participants can withdraw from second semester prior to January 10th by emailing the administrative assistant.
 Prior to that, your credit card is not charged for second semester.

-Low cost childcare is available during all scheduled classes. (currently unavailable due to Covid)
+Low cost childcare is available during all scheduled classes.

 4-week, evening classes designed for parents who can not attend during the day.
 Classes meet from 7-8:30 pm unless otherwise noted.
-Light snacks provided.
 Low cost childcare available upon request.
 Additionally, church activities are available for some children on Monday and Wednesday nights.
 Registration is $100 for first registrant and $25 for each additional registrant in the same family.